woojoo666/arcana-notes/notes8.md

 		clone: source(insertedItems(1 2 3)) // create a clone that behaves as if only the numbers 1, 2, and 3 were inserted

+### Insertion Items Syntax

+(continued from previous section "Insertion and Cloning")

+you have to pass in
+but by default, it should be public by default, when you reference items, it should be overridable, and if you want to make it not overridable, you have to explicitly specify that it is private

+actually, notice that we can rewrite collectors such that, there is no reference to inserted items, just an implicit input and when you clone collectors, you have to pass it in notice how collectors doesn't have to be a template anymore which is nice, it purely defines behavior the "items" can come from anywhere, eg from insertions, or from a list, etc the caller defines where the "items" comes from

+though with modifiers, you can specify a "default output" so why not be able to specify a default input, aka from insertions?

+well because the default output is in the declaration scope and insertion items would come from the callee scope, which the behavior of the module shouldn't depend on

+though actually, insertion items would be from the clone itself, not necessarily from the callee

+### changing behavior for every clone?

+technically it is possible to make behavior of the module dependent on each clone something like

+	someMap.
+	foo:
+		someBehavior(someMap[this])

+notice that `someMap[this]` will be different for every clone

+though this is only achieved by referencing an external variable which seems obvious, of course you can use external variables to make behavior change based on each clone you could also do something like this:

+	someVar: foo.bar
+	foo:
+		bar.
+		print someVar = bar // will print true only for foo, prints false for all clones

 ### Lists, not Sets

 flip flop